thunder-project/thunder/README.md

 	export IPYTHON=1

-If you are running Thunder on a cluster, create an egg before starting by calling:
+If you are running Thunder on a cluster, create an egg first:

+	cd <your/path/to/thunder>/python/
-	<your/path/to/thunder>/python/setup.py bdist_egg
+	./setup.py bdist_egg

 We include a script for automatically importing commonly used functions in the shell